 First-class passengers got to chill in their own swanky upstairs lounge, just a spiral staircase away.
 Downstairs, they had reclining seats and a stewardess ready to help with whatever they needed.

-To the folks in the ’70s, the new 747s seemed like flying mansions because they seemed so huge!
+To folks in the 1970s, the new 747s seemed like flying mansions because they seemed so huge!
 Who could ever imagine filling a plane of that size with passengers in rows of chairs!

 Even lowly coach passengers had a roomy lounge to chill with friends and grab a drink or two.
 And First-class passengers were living the dream with their fancy lounge where you could reserve a table for a meal with friends or hang out playing cards.

-Coach passengers in the ’70s had it pretty good.
-Check out this American Airlines commercial from back then, featuring a young Henry Winkler (the Fonz himself) awkwardly lighting cigarettes and playfully flirting around a piano on a 747.
+Check out this American Airlines commercial from the 1970s, featuring a young Henry Winkler (the Fonz himself) awkwardly lighting cigarettes and playfully flirting around a piano on a 747.

 That’s right, a piano bar in a 747.
 A piano bar in a 747 that was available to coach passengers!